At Oscar-qualifying film festival, students found the door open.

 He came back describing it as demanding, useful and unexpectedly open.

-“One thing I will say is that you have to prep yourself for doing a lot of work and working long hours for four days,” Schaffers said.
+“One thing I will say is that you have to prep yourself for doing a lot of work and working long hours for four days,” Schaefers said.
 “But in my opinion, what you get out of the experience is very substantial overall.”